baijum/selenium-python/source/waits.rst

 An implicit wait tells WebDriver to poll the DOM for a certain amount of time when trying to find any element (or elements) not immediately available.
-The default setting is 0.
+The default setting is 0 (zero).
 Once set, the implicit wait is set for the life of the WebDriver object.

 ::